MockbaTheBorg/RunCPM/readme.md

 Arduino digital and analog read/write support was added by Krzysztof Kliś via BDOS calls (see the bottom of cpm.h file for details).

+LED blink codes: Arduino LED (pin 13) will blink fast when RunCPM is waiting for a serial connection and will send two repeating short blinks when RunCPM has exited (CPU halted).

 ## Building

 RunCPM builds natively on Visual Studio